posthell vs Hootsuite

 You are not the customer Hootsuite is priced for

-Hootsuite's plans assume a team and a budget. posthell assumes one founder watching their runway, so it starts at $12/mo.
+Hootsuite's plans assume a team and a budget. posthell assumes one busy owner doing it alone, so it starts at $49/mo ($37/mo billed yearly) and it does the writing your team would have done.

 Less to learn, less to ignore